Asian and Pacific Islander Heritage Month

 When Kahlil Gibran was forced to flee his homeland at the turn of the twentieth century, he was torn between his two identities.
 Could he be both Gibran Khalil Gibran, the Lebanese boy, and Arab American Kahlil Gibran?
 This beautifully-illustrated picture book dives into the history of the third-best-selling poet of all time and the inspiration behind his famous poetry collection, The Prophet.
 Don’t miss the accompanying Teacher’s Guide!

-New from Here by Kelly Yang
+New from Here

 Simon & Schuster Books for Young Readers (March 2022)

 Grade Level: 3–7